 AUDIENCE MEMBER: God, I wish I could do that still today.

 AUDIENCE MEMBER: My mother used to take us down to the Majestic Theater, and the downtown Orpheum.
 The movies were like twenty-five cents.
 Saturday morning, they had Flash Gordon, Hopalong Cassidy, Roy Rogers.
 A lot of people in those days, because I grew up right next to Jimmy’s Spaghetti House, that my parents started.
 I grew up there, and I was there.
 I’d get done with school, and she’d pick me up at school, bring me to the restaurant, and I used to work at the restaurant. (speaking at same time) A lot of people used to come to that restaurant, I mean, for dates.
 A lot of young people.
 That was the—excuse me, I’m biased, but that was the restaurant on Regent and Park there.
 Jimmy’s Spaghetti House.
 They came from all over, the pictures that my mother had—I can’t find them—Anheuser Busch, you know.
 Liberace came there, Bob Hope, [Bing] Crosby.

 FA: Tony?
 Where’d you take Mary on a date?

 TB: I didn't know Mary then.
 She was still up in Lodi then.

-KSW: We mostly went to the dances at Blessed Sacrament; the Loft; there were a couple other places, butwe went there, but we were all together--my cousin John, I don’t know if you remember my cousin John Cuccia, he was my [INAUDIBLE], and he was always right there so I couldn’t do anything wrong.
+KSW: We mostly went to the dances at Blessed Sacrament, the Loft.
+There were a couple other places, but we went there, but we were all together—my cousin John, I don’t know if you remember my cousin John Cuccia, he was my (unintelligible), and he was always right there so I couldn’t do anything wrong.
 And nobody else around me could.
 But we went to those dances every Saturday night.
-No, it was Friday night--Friday night.
+No, it was Friday night—Friday night.